ratreya/lipika-ime/README.md

-_LipikaIME_, a user-configurable, phonetic, Input Method Engine for Mac OS X.
+_LipikaIME_ is a user-configurable, phonetic, Input Method Engine for Mac OS X.

 > Copyright (C) 2013 Ranganath Atreya

 ```
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU
-General Public License as published by the Free Software Foundation; either version 3 of the License,
-or (at your option) any later version.

 This program comes with ABSOLUTELY NO WARRANTY; see LICENSE file.
 ```

-### Installation ###

-Download **[LipikaIME Installer](https://s3.amazonaws.com/sanskrit/LipikaIME.pkg)** and run it.

 ### Release Notes ###